 I am scholar of early American history focused on Native American, early settler, Midwestern, and environmental history.
 My research is broadly concerned with the intersection of power, the environment, and human beings.
 In particular I investigate how the access and control of environmental resources impacted socio-political relations in the nineteenth-century Great Lakes.

 My recent article published in the Journal of Borderlands Studies entitled “Borders of Authority: Power in the Canadian Borderlands at the 1844 Jesuit-Anishinaabeg Debate” examines a series of conversations and confrontations between an Anishinaabeg ogimaa, Oshawana and a Jesuit priest Fr.
 Pierre Chazelle.
 Differing understandings of the natural world contributed to the conflict.

-Research linking Indigenous history and environmental history continues to illuminate new linkages and insights into the history of settlement in the United States.
-My essay for the H-Net Book Channel, “Historical Perspectives on Tribal Sovereignty and the Environment” explored how recent historical scholarship has explored issues linking tribal power and access to environmental resources.
-In an essay for the JER’s The Panorama I explored how treaties rest as the foundation of the United States federal government relationship to Native American tribes.
+Research linking Indigenous history and environmental history continues to illuminate new insights into the history of settlement in the United States.
+My essay for the H-Net Book Channel, “Historical Perspectives on Tribal Sovereignty and the Environment” explores how historical scholarship has linked tribal power and access to environmental resources.
+In an essay for the JER’s The Panorama I explore how treaties rest as the foundation of the United States federal government relationship to Native American tribes.
 My essay “Sovereign Nations: An Introduction to the Nation-to-Nation Treaty Relationship Between the United States and American Indian Tribes” serves a premier for those seeking to incorporate treaties into their classes.